ericburn/ericburn.github.io/README.md

 _MathAMATYC Educator, 10_(3), 11-15.

 ## Conference Presentations
-- Burnheimer, E. (2017, November). _Math Can Be Taxing: Incorporate Taxes into Your Classroom Activities._ Poster presented at the annual meeting of the American Mathematical
+- Burnheimer, E. (2017, November). _Math Can Be Taxing: Incorporate Taxes into Your Classroom Activities_ [Poster Session].
+Annual Meeting of the American Mathematical
-Association of Two-Year Colleges, San Diego, CA.
+Association of Two-Year Colleges, San Diego, CA, United States.

-- Burnheimer, E. (2015, November). _Using Magic to Enhance Learning in Developmental Mathematics._ Poster presented at the annual meeting of the American Mathematical Association of Two-Year Colleges, New Orleans, LA.
+- Burnheimer, E. (2015, November). _Using Magic to Enhance Learning in Developmental Mathematics._ Poster presented at the annual meeting of the American Mathematical Association of Two-Year Colleges, New Orleans, LA, United States.

 ## Professional Organizations
 **American Mathematical Association of Two-Year Colleges**